moding-il/bizdoc.core/README.md

 }
 ```

 > The implementation of the QueryAsync should be able to handle different Axis values, including range, arrays and patterns.
+Use the CubeService.FormatAxisPhrase() method.

 #### Querying

-Use the `CubeService` to preform queries on _cubes_ and _indices_.
-It maintains clear syntax and avoid SQL phrasing in your project.
+Use the `CubeService` to preform queries on _cubes_, _indices_ and currencies.

 ```c#
 public class MyForm : FormBase<MyFormModel> {